tomboszko/cogip/documentation.md

 (Information about any rate limits on API requests, if applicable.)

 Contact and Support
-For any queries or support related to the API, please contact [Your Contact Information].
+For any queries or support related to the API, please contact [Tom Boszko](https://github.com/tomboszko).

-Versioning
-Current API version: v1.0.0
-(Include details about your versioning strategy and how updates are managed.)